openvinotoolkit/open_model_zoo/models/public/yolo-v2-tf/yolo-v2-tf.md

 ## Use Case and High-Level Description

 YOLO v2 is a real-time object detection model implemented with Keras\* from this [repository](https://github.com/david8862/keras-YOLOv3-model-set) and converted to TensorFlow\* framework.
-This model was pretrained on COCO\* dataset with 80 classes.
+This model was pre-trained on [Common Objects in Context (COCO)](https://cocodataset.org/#home) dataset with 80 classes.

 ## Conversion